ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 * system.
 * system.host.        - Controller processes
-* system.config.      - System settings, like default language
+* system.config.      - System settings, like default language (HQ: We need to define default host IP address, so by the adapter activation this IP will be taken)
 * system.meta.        - System meta data
 * system.translations. - system wide translation objects
 * system.adapter.     - Adapter